Code

 the

-from the URL using the$_GET
+course_idfrom the URL using the$_GETsuperglobal. - The

-is used to filter semesters based on the selected course.
+course_idis used to filter semesters based on the selected course.

 Example:

-If the URL is script.php?course_id=5
+If the URL is script.php?course_id=5,

 $course_id

-will contain the value 5
+will contain the value 5.

 3. SQL Query

-"SELECT id, name FROM semesters WHERE course_id = $course_id";
+$query = "SELECT id, name FROM semesters WHERE course_id = $course_id";

 - A